koihin/diceandgames/content/post/zverograd-allies.md

 Normal army list building rules applies for all factions unless otherwise stated.

 ## USMC War Dogs Recon squad
+{{<figure src="/images/usmc-war-dogs.jpg">}}
 A dog may be man's best friend, but last we checked, it isn't a man.
 War Dogs Recon squad is a 3-men unit, not 5.
 The dogs are treated as CC weapons.

+## Heavy Rangers
+{{<figure src="/images/heavy-ranger-attack.jpg">}}
+Extensive field usage allowed Allies engineers to correct for structural flaws in their XM-18 series power armour.
+All Heavy Rangers gain [Structural Save]({{< ref "/post/dust-unified-saves" >}}).

-## Bloc veterans
+## Bloc Veterans
 *The 8th Ranger Battalion has lost a lot good men over the long months.
 Those that remained have mastered city-fighting and learn to operate in new platoons.
 Bringing in Justine & Co. has also boosted morale.*

 If fielding an Allies Bloc army (75% bloc, no faction units), the faction bonus is 15% instead of 10%, any fraction is rounded up.

 ## Partnership with Justine & Co.
 {{< figure src="/images/justine-co-special.jpg">}}
-*The Allies have awarded a hefty contract to Justine & Co. for maintenance of their various war machines in various theatres.
+*The Allies have awarded a hefty contract to Justine & Co. for maintenance of their various war machines in different theatres.
 The ladies are popular with the boys both on and off the field.*

 If fielding an Allies Bloc army (75% bloc, no faction units) and bringing at least 2 Vehicles armour class 4 and above, you may add a Justine & Co.
 Unit for free, i.e. it costs 0AP.
 You cannot add a Justine & Co. as part of your normal list building.
 A list will never have more than one Justine & Co.
 Unit.